 San Polo: District and Attractions

 San Polo: District and Attractions.
-The Sestiere di San Polo, derives its name from the Church of Saint Paul Evangelist, in the heart of Venice.
+One of the smallest districts on Venice, it derives its name from the Church of Saint Paul Evangelist.

-The district is confined to the north and west by Santa Croce, to the south by the Dorsoduro and all along the other side by the Grand Canal.
+One of the most vibrant sestieri, it is confined to the north by Santa Croce, the south by the Dorsoduro and the rest by the Grand Canal.

 Main Attractions of San Polo District